-Switch(config)# dosattack-check ipv4-first-fragment enable Switch(config)# dosattack-check icmp-attacking enable Switch(config)# dosattack-check icmpV4-size 100
+Switch(config)# dosattack-check srcip-equal-dstip enable Switch(config)# dosattack-check srcport-equal-dstport enable Switch(config)# dosattack-check icmp-attacking enable Switch(config)# dosattack-check icmpV4-size 100

-Chapter 6 TACACS+ Configuration
+Chapter 7 TACACS+ Configuration

-6.1 Introduction to TACACS+
+7.1 Introduction to TACACS+

 TACACS+ terminal access controller access control protocol is a protocol similar to the radius protocol for control the terminal access to the network.
 Three independent functions of Authentication, Authorization, Accounting are also available in this protocol.
 Compared with RADIUS, the transmission layer of TACACS+ protocol is adopted with TCP protocol, further with the packet head (except for standard packet head) encryption, this protocol is of a more reliable transmission and encryption characteristics, and is more adapted to security control.